-What can I expect on my first day of therapy?
+What can I expect on my first day of PELVIC HEALTH PHYSICAL therapy?

-It helps to write down all of the questions that you have about your condition and therapy.
-If your question is not answered during the evaluation, you will be prompted by your list to ask your questions at the end of your first session.
+First of all, it helps to write down the questions that you have about your condition and pelvic health therapy before your visit that way, if your question is not answered during the evaluation, you can use your list to ask your questions at the end of your first session.

-Men and Women of all ages, including children, can be affected by the various types of urinary incontinence.
-Because many symptoms are caused by pelvic floor muscle weakness and dysfunction, a specially trained Pelvic Health Physical Therapist is the ideal provider to help you gain control over your symptoms.
-Physical Therapists use their specialized medical training to complete an evaluation and design an individualized treatment program.
+Men and Women of all ages, including children, are affected by various types of urinary incontinence as a result of symptoms caused by pelvic floor muscle weakness and dysfunction.
+A specially trained Pelvic Health Physical Therapist is the ideal provider to help you gain control over your symptoms.
+Physical Therapists use specialized medical training to evaluate your symptoms and, above all, design an individualized treatment program for you.

 - Give you control over your life and your bladder

 - Save money and embarrassment by allowing less use of pads and undergarments

 - Reduce use of medications for incontinence

 - Education on diet and nutrition to avoid food and drinks that may irritate the bladder